shadow/tgen/README.md

 ## Usage

-Run TGen with a single argument:
+Run TGen with a single argument (the path to a config file):

-    tgen path/to/tgen.config.graphml.xml
+    tgen path/to/tgen.config.graphml.xml > tgen.log

-See the `resource/` directory for example config files, and see the `doc/` directory to learn more about the graph file and how you can generate your own in order to model your intended behavior.
+See the `resource/` directory for example config files.

+## More documentation

+See `doc/TGen-Modeling.md` for examples of how to generate TGen config files with embedded traffic models.

+See `doc/TGen-Config.md` for the format of the configuration file and the possible options that can be used when generating traffic models.

+See `doc/Tools-Setup.md` for setup instructions for the TGenTools toolkit that can be used to parse and plot `tgen` log output.